 Brunch in Knoxville is an absolute delight.
+While we loved the food and activities in Chattanooga, brunch in Knoxville takes it up a notch.
 When nosing around for a good meal with that southern charm everyone raves so much about, look no further than Knoxville, Tennessee.
 You will definitely need to fill up on some delicious food after all the fun things to do in Knoxville.

 Break up the monotony of the work day by taking a peek at the list of the top 10 brunch spots in Knoxville below to find the right restaurant for you!
 Naturally, food and culture are important to Knoxvillians.
 Farm life remains an important part of the city’s culture, and many local restauranters partner with farmers to bring meat and produce from farm to table.
 Speaking of tables, some restaurants even allow you to dine in.